aaysha16/Certificates/README.md

 Welcome to my digital certificate portfolio.
 This repository houses verified certificates, course completion records, and workshop credentials that document my continuous learning and professional development.

-Each certificate is organized into search-engine-optimized folders mapped to the issuing organization for clean indexing and direct verification.

 ---

 ## 📊 Summary of Credentials